jaythad13/Mathematikezettelkasten/Mathematical Analysis I --- math-131/notes/Mean value theorems.md

 Consider $g : [a, b] \to \mathbb{R}$ by $g(t) = f(t) - \lambda t$.
 Then $g'(t) = f'(t) - \lambda t$.
 Since $[a, b]$ is compact, $g'(a) < 0$, and $g'(b) > 0$, $g$ does not attain its maximum on the boundary $[a, b]$, but instead at a point $x$ in its interior.
 There $g'(x) = 0$ and thus, $f'(t) = \lambda$.

-Note that this means that discontinuous functions must have fairly complicated discontinuities — they cannot just be jump discontinuities since that would break the intermediate value condition.
+Note that this means that discontinuous derivatives must have fairly complicated discontinuities — they cannot just be jump discontinuities since that would break the intermediate value condition.

 ##### _theorem:_ L'Hôpital's rule